MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Support special handling of name tags with canonical name suggestions.
 Default: on.

+### Enable name suggestion presets

+When using name suggestions, automatically apply the best preset.
+Default: on.

 ### Generate notifications

 Generate notifications for validator detected issues.
 Default: on.